anil-ozdem/anil-ozdem/README.md

-- 👋 Hi, I’m @anil-ozdem
+👋 Hi, I’m @anil-ozdem
-- 👀 I’m interested in Java
-- 🌱 I’m currently learning Full Stack Automation Engineering
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+👀 I’m interested in Java, Test Automation, and Web Development 🌱 I’m currently learning Full Stack Automation Engineering and exploring JUnit and Selenium for test automation 💞️ I’m looking to collaborate on projects that involve Automation, Java, and Web Development 📫 How to reach me: [anil.ozdem2134@gmai.com] or [LinkedIn] 😄 Pronouns: He/Him
+⚡ Fun fact: I’m passionate about turning problems into solutions through code, and I believe every bug is an opportunity to grow!

 <!---
 anil-ozdem/anil-ozdem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.